-To achieve our results, the paper is organized as follows.
-In section \ref{sec:RI} we briefly introduce the full Ricci-inverse theory and exhibit the related covariant field equations.
-In the following section \ref{sec:dS} we discuss the de Sitter background, whereas in section \ref{sec:sph} we derive the perturbed equations for a static spherically symmetric matter source.
-Afterwards, we discuss the related Weak-Field limit.
-We show in section \ref{sec:nogo} that a general no-go theorem prevents divergences and ghosts in any linear combination of $R$ with $A$ and $A^2$, which consequently is ruled out as cosmological candidate.
-Section \ref{sec:circnogo} is fully dedicated to discuss possible ways to circumvent our no-go theorem, and in particular we point out a stable action that is fully consistent with predictions of GR.
-Finally, section \ref{sec:conc} summarizes our results.
+The organization of this paper is structured to enhance the clarity of our findings.
+In Section \ref{sec:RI}, we provide a succinct summary of the entire Ricci-inverse theory along with the relevant covariant field equations.
+Section \ref{sec:dS} focuses on the de Sitter background, while Section \ref{sec:sph} is dedicated to deriving the perturbed equations related to a static spherically symmetric matter source.
+Following this, we investigate the corresponding Weak-Field limit.
+In Section \ref{sec:nogo}, we establish that a general no-go theorem effectively declares the occurrence of divergences and ghosts in any linear combination of $R$ with $A$ and $A^2$, thus ruling it out as a plausible cosmological candidate.
+Section \ref{sec:circnogo} explores possible strategies to circumvent our no-go theorem, emphasizing a stable action that is consistent with the predictions of General Relativity.
+Finally, Section \ref{sec:conc} summarizes our conclusions.

-We use the metric signature $(-, +, +, +)$ and we set the reduced Planck mass to unity.
-Greek indices run from 0 to 3.
+We utilize the metric signature $(-, +, +, +)$ and set the reduced Planck mass to unity.
+Greek indices are used to denote values ranging from 0 to 3.